- Meet with an astrologer in the shadow of Shwedagon Pagoda

 Day 3: Fly to Mandalay; Discover the last royal capital

 It's an early start today with a morning flight to Mandalay, Myanmar's last royal capital.
-Once off the plan, you will drive into the city with your local guide and pop into a tea shop for a snack.
+Once off the plane, you will drive into the city with your local guide and pop into a tea shop for a snack.
 Tea shops are central to Mandalay's social fabric and while you sip sweet tea and try tasty treats, you will be in prime position for some people watching!

 Then you will continue to a fresh market to browse the aisles of produce and spices for sale.
 After a short walk or drive, you will arrive at the last remaining building of the former royal palace, Shwe Nandaw Kyaung.
 Explore this stunning teak structure then continue to Kuthodaw Pagoda, a collection of engraved marble slabs referred to as the ‘world's biggest book’.